 When any professional in Adult Services becomes aware that a woman (or the partner of a man with whom they are working) is pregnant and they are of the view that there will be a need for additional support for the unborn child, who might be vulnerable due to the circumstances of their service user, they should inform maternity services of their service involvement and highlight any vulnerabilities they have identified.

 An Early Help (or similar) assessment can be undertaken in relation to the unborn child.
 If the mother is under 18, they should also be offered an Early Help Assessment.

 Where a professional is concerned that an unborn child or other children in the family may be likely to suffer significant harm, they should seek advice from their agency Safeguarding Lead without delay.
 The Safeguarding Lead will consider with them whether to refer to Children's Social Care - see Contact and Referrals Procedure.

 All agencies should be involved in the development of a safeguarding assessment with a clear focus on the child's needs.
 Any risk assessments should be completed at least 4 weeks before the expected delivery date.
 All discussions, decisions and actions should be clearly documented in the appropriate agency record, including dates and names of professionals involved.

-A pre-birth conference (see Wirral Safeguarding Children Board, Initial Child Protection Conferences Procedure) may be required if Children's Social Care assess that the child is likely to suffer significant harm.
+A pre-birth conference (see Wirral Safeguarding Children Partnership, Initial Child Protection Conferences Procedure) may be required if Children's Social Care assess that the child is likely to suffer significant harm.

 A pre-birth conference should share all the relevant information and develop a Child Protection Plan if required.
 The timing of the conference should take into account the expected date of delivery and ideally take place by 24 weeks of the pregnancy, or earlier if there is a history of premature birth.